Hampshire and Isle of Wight Constabulary: In popular culture

 The three-part, Channel 4 documentary, The Force followed the work of Hampshire detectives during the investigation of three serious crimes in the county.
 The first episode followed the progress of an enquiry into the murder of a woman whose body had been found in a field near Basingstoke whilst the second revealed the work of Hampshire's dedicated rape unit during a live investigation in Portsmouth.
 The last programme featured a re-investigation of the arson of a block of flats in Portsmouth as a result of which a young man died.

 Controversies

 Social media arrest

 In July 2022, the force was criticised when officers arrested a man for tweeting an image of a swastika, composed of four progress flags.
 Campaigner Harry Miller was arrested at the same time.
 The force's own police and crime commissioner publicly questioned the proportionality and necessity of the arrest.
 One week later, it was announced that the force was scrapping its hate-crime awareness courses.

+Arrest of Henry Nowak

+In May and June 2026, the force faced widespread criticism following the murder trial of 18-year-old student Henry Nowak, who was fatally stabbed in Southampton in December 2025 by Vickrum Digwa.
+Body-worn camera footage shown during the trial revealed that when officers arrived at the scene, Digwa falsely claimed that Nowak had racially abused him.
+Officers subsequently arrested and handcuffed Nowak as he lay dying, despite his recorded pleas of "I've been stabbed" and "I can't breathe."
+Nowak collapsed shortly afterward and died at the scene.

+Following Digwa's conviction, Nowak's family described the police response as "inhumane and degrading."
+The Hampshire and Isle of Wight Police and Crime Commissioner, Donna Jones, publicly stated that the incident raised "serious concerns about police impartiality, fairness and judgement," while confirming that the force had apologised to the family.
+The incident prompted Prime Minister Keir Starmer to call for an expedited investigation by the Independent Office for Police Conduct (IOPC) into the officers' actions.